HAAG Committee of Management

 Meet our current Committee of Mangement:

-Pamela Young is 75 years of age and has been on the Committee of Management Housing for the Aged Action Group since June 2018 as Secretary.
+Pamela Young has been on the Committee of Management Housing for the Aged Action Group since June 2018 as Secretary.

 She volunteers with Community Radio and co-ordinates a Community program weekly and Jazz program Saturday nights.
 She is the co-host "Raise the Roof" for HAAG with producer and host Shane McGrath on 3CR.
 She is also the Membership Officer of the Robert Stolz Vienesse Music Society.
 For 10 years she was the Supervisor at Glenloch Homes for the Elderly where she resides and when this job was dissolved and a paid CEO was installed she found that she still wanted to help the Elderly in some way and joined Housing for the Aged Action Group.